annguyen-git/mysql-guide/README.md

 ### II.
 Execution Plan

 Remember the query planner and query optimizer?
 Their job is to determine the **best way** for the storage engine to retrieve data.
+All RDBMs form a execution plan for a query before it actually execute it.

 #### What Does "Best" Mean?